Idioms for IELTS Speaking Test 2024

 Avoid using too many irregular idioms, as this may affect the clarity of your language.
 Instead, use simple, easy-to-understand language and commonly used idioms.

 The IELTS Speaking Test evaluates your language proficiency as a non-native English speaker.
 To achieve a higher band score, it is crucial to have a good command of English vocabulary, including idioms and phrases.
-These phrases can help you confidently assert your ideas and provide additional points and relatable examples to support your discussion.
+These idioms for IELTS speaking can help you confidently assert your ideas and provide additional points and relatable examples to support your discussion.

 1. In my opinion